mui/material-ui/docs/src/pages/guides/api/api.md

 ### CSS Classes

-All components accept a [`classes`](/customization/components/#overriding-styles-with-classes) property to customize the styles.
+All components accept a [`classes`](/customization/components/#overriding-styles-with-classes) prop to customize the styles.
 The classes design answers two constraints: to make the classes structure as simple as possible, while sufficient to implement the Material Design specification.
 - The class applied to the root element is always called `root`.